-- Infuse the milk with flavour by heating the milk with a flavour source, which can be
+- Infuse the milk with flavour by heating the milk with any of the following

 - vanilla bean, split in half, scrape the seeds, and add pod and seeds to the pot

 - tea leaves, like Earl Grey tea, black tea, also matcha tea